jsta/blogdown2/content/blog/2019-04-19-are-google-earth-engine-analyses-reproducible.md

 ## Notes about EE

 * It's obnoxious that there seems to be no way to read the argument descriptions of EE functions without going to the online code editor.
-Also, the code editor docs don't have embedded examples.
+These docs don't have embedded examples.
 You need to browse a separate webpage.

 * I was able to reproduce [EE data fetching code](https://github.com/acgeospatial/GoogleEarthEnginePy/blob/master/OrderData.py) from 2016 that uses legacy formatting of Landsat file names.